aphp/eds-pseudo/docs/index.md

 # Overview

-EDS-Pseudonymisation is a spaCy project dedicated to the creation of a Named Entity Recognition (NER) pipeline to extract identifying entities.
+EDS-Pseudonymisation is a spaCy-based project used at APHP to extract and replace identifying entities in medical documents.

 ## Getting started

 EDS-Pseudonymisation is a [spaCy project](https://spacy.io/usage/projects).
 We created a single workflow that:

-- Partitions the data between train, valid, and test
 - Converts the datasets to spaCy format
 - Trains the pipeline
 - Evaluates the pipeline using the test set
+- Packages the resulting model to make it pip-installable

 To use it, you will need to supply: